eddie-energy/architecture/arc42/03-context-and-scope/index.md

 | EDDIE Framework | AIIDA | Kafka |
 | EDDIE Framework | Services | Kafka |
 | Regional Data-sharing Infrastructure | Framework | HTTP (or other) |

+Notably, concrete details about the system scope from a product development perspective are presented [here](./01-mvp1.md).